dedupeio/dedupe/README.md

 * [Annotated source code of sqlite_blocking](http://open-city.github.com/dedupe/doc/sqlite_blocking.html)
 * [Annotated source code of sqlite_clustering](http://open-city.github.com/dedupe/doc/sqlite_clustering.html)

-*Please note* We have been having performance with sqlite on some machines, particular in writing the blocking map table.
+*Please note*: We have been having performance with sqlite on some machines, particular in writing the blocking map table.
 If sqlite_blocking.py doesn't complete within eight hours, it probably will take days to finish on your machine.